TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 [^emp]: Katz, D; Gentile, R. 2005. *Embedded Media Processing*.
 They’ve provided [Chapter 5: Embedded Audio Processing](https://www.analog.com/media/en/dsp-documentation/embedded-media-processing/embedded-media-processing-chapter5.pdf) as a preview.
 It's a nice read.

 {% alert "fact" %}
 The Nyquist Theorem explains why we usually sample above 40kHz, but why 44.1kHz specifically?
-Well, there are historical reasons (pioneering decisions) and mathematical reasons (factoring and downsampling[^factoring]).
-Also, being lenient with our sampling frequency gives filters more flexibility.[^why-44100]
+Well, there are historical reasons (pioneering decisions) and mathematical reasons (factoring and downsampling).[^factoring] Also, being lenient with our sampling frequency gives filters more flexibility.[^why-44100]
 {% endalert %}

 [^factoring]: 44,100 can be factored into $2^2 \times 3^2 \times 5^2 \times 7^2$, which is useful for downsampling to various applications.
 It's very easy to downsample by a factor of the original sample.
 For instance, if we want to downsample by a factor of 2, we simply skip every other sample (or interpolate between).